Law Enforcement

 Note: CALEA is not an investigatory body and subsequently the public portal should not be used to submit information for such purposes.
 Additionally, there will be no response other than acknowledgment of submissions; however, the information will be considered in context to its relevancy to compliance with standards and the tenets of CALEA® Accreditation.

-Tell us about your positive experience with our police personnel, express your thanks/commendation by emailing police@dupageforest.org.
+Tell us about your positive experience with our police department or personnel, express your thanks/commendation by emailing police@dupageforest.org.

 If you wish to make a complaint about the Forest Preserve District's police personnel, conduct or any aspect of our law enforcement operations: